Wilfred/emacs-refactor/README.md

 ## TODO

-* C: More useful refactorings, eg, inline function, extract variable
+* C: More useful refactorings, eg, inline function/variable
 * Elisp: Inline function
 * Elisp: Use Redshank where appropriate
 * Support for other languages (esp.
 Clojure, Python, Ruby)